DragRedSim/esphome-native-hdmi-cec/README.md

   # DDC support is not yet implemented, so you'll have to set this manually.
   physical_address: 0x4000 # Required

-  # The name that will we displayed in the list of devices on your TV/receiver
+  # The name that will be displayed in the list of devices on your TV/receiver
   osd_name: "my device" # Optional.
 Defaults to "esphome"

-  # By default, promiscuous mode is disabled, so the component only handles directly-address messages (matching
+  # By default, promiscuous mode is disabled, so the component only handles directly-addressed messages (matching
   # the address configured above) and broadcast messages.
 Enabling promiscuous mode will make the component
   # listen for all messages (both in logs and the on_message triggers)
   promiscuous_mode: false # Optional.
 Defaults to false